The Comparison Microscope

 Having multiple eyepieces, image magnifications ranging from 6x to 400x depending on the microscope model and image viewing options including left or right views only, side by side views of both samples and superimposed viewing places one image on top of the other for comparison.

 A number of forensic microscope companies use components from the primary microscope providers, including Leica, Zeiss and Olympus.
-Leeds Forensic Systems offers a number of systems that use Olympus and Leica optical components.
+Leeds Forensic Systems offers a number of systems that use Olympus and Zeiss optical components.

 - Leeds Forensic Systems - Provides a wide range of forensic microscopes many utilize Olympus BX microscopic components that provide ergonomic eyepieces, uniform illumination and a variety of observation tubes.